JetBrains/resharper-devguide/README.md

 ## Previous versions

-This guide is aimed at the latest version of the ReSharper Platform, which is currently shipping with ReSharper 9.1.
-[Previous versions of the developer guide](https://confluence.jetbrains.com/display/NETCOM/ReSharper+Plugin+Development) are also available, if you wish to build extensions for ReSharper 8.x and earlier.

-This guide is aimed at ReSharper 9.1, but many of the features and ideas also apply to ReSharper 8.x and earlier.
+This guide intends to target the current version of ReSharper, and does not maintain documentation for working with previous versions of the ReSharper Platform.
+However, large parts of the architecture and implementation are very stable, and the documentation may also apply to previous versions.